vitaly-t/pg-promise/README.md

 The function takes only one parameter - `client` object from the [PG] library that represents connection with the database.

+The library will suppress any error thrown by the handler and write it into the console.

 **NOTE:** The library will throw an error instead of making the call, if `options.connect` is set to a non-empty value other than a function.